• Skip to primary navigation

 brownie bites batter in bowl of food processor.

-💭Tip: Depending on the thickness of your nut butter, you may need to add either coconut flour or water to achieve the right consistency.
+💭Top Tip: Depending on the thickness of your nut butter, you may need to add either coconut flour or water to achieve the right consistency.
 You want the batter to hold together and roll into a ball easily.

 If your nut butter is fairly thick, your batter may be crumbly.
 If this happens, add water, 1 Tablespoon at a time, until it comes together.

-dough rolled into balls on a parchment-lined baking sheet.
+brownie bites on a lined baking sheet.

-Briefly pulse in some low-carb chocolate chips.
+Step #3: Briefly pulse in some low-carb chocolate chips.
 Then, roll them into 18 bite-sized balls and place them on a parchment-lined baking sheet.

 Storage